 Peter Debye was a Dutch-American physical chemist and physicist who was awarded the 1936 Nobel Prize in Chemistry for “for his contributions to the study of molecular structure”, investigating dipole movements, x-rays and light scattering.

 His Early Life

-He received an electrical engineering degree in 1905 and just 2 years later, in 1907, he published his very first paper that featured a most elegant solution to be used for solving problems that concerned eddy currents.
-While he was studying at Aachen, he was taught theoretical physics by Arnold Sommerfeld.
-Arnold Sommerfeld – who was a theoretical physicist – has stated that it was actually Peter Debye that he considered as one of his most important discoveries.
+He received an electrical engineering degree in 1905 and just 2 years later, in 1907, he published his very first paper that featured a most elegant solution for solving problems concerning eddy currents.
+While he was studying at Aachen, he was taught theoretical physics by Arnold Sommerfeld, who was impressed by Debye, and later stated that he considered Peter Debye to be one of his most important discoveries.

 Contributions to Science

 Debye was a man of many talents and visions and this could be seen in his scientific works.
 The very first of his many major scientific contributions was in 1912 when he studied the dipole moments of molecules.
 A dipole happens when electron charge is unevenly distributed in a molecule which means that part of the molecule carries a slight negative charge and part carries a slight positive charge.
 A dipole moment measures the strength of the dipole.

 Debye developed equations to calculate the size of the dipole moments and he also determined information regarding the structure of molecules.
 The units for molecular dipole moments, Debye units, are named after him.
 In the same year, he devised the Debye model for specific heat which estimated the phonon contribution to the specific heat (heat capacity) in a solid.